UAE weather: Chances of rainfall in some areas; yellow alert issued for rough sea

 In 2010, the United Nations Educational, Scientific and Cultural Organisation recognised falconry as the country's intangible heritage

-The National Centre of Meteorology (NCM) issued a yellow alert on Saturday, August 10, for rough sea and fresh winds reaching up to 40kmph, blowing in a northeasterly direction.
+The National Centre of Meteorology (NCM) issued a yellow alert on Saturday, August 10, for rough sea and fresh winds reaching up to 40kmph, blowing in a northwesterly direction.

-The weather department noted that Arabian Gulf will experience rough seas with waves reaching seven feet offshore.
-The warning will last until 8am today and advises caution for those engaging in outdoor activities.
+The weather department noted that Arabian Gulf will experience rough seas with waves reaching six feet offshore.
+The warning will last until 2pm today and advises caution for those engaging in outdoor activities.

 Today, most UAE residents can expect a fair to partly cloudy day which could get dusty at times.